Non-uniqueness theory in sampled STFT phase retrieval: Main results

 \section{Main results}

 The objective of this section is to state and prove the main results of the article.
-The goal is to derive non-equivalent function pairs $f_1 \nsim f_2$ which produce identical spectrogram samples on certain determined lattices in the time-frequency plane and which satisfy certain structural properties.
-In particular, we prove the theorems stated in Section \ref{sec:contribution}.
+Section \ref{sec:spec} builds upon the definition of shift-invariant spaces associated to metaplectic operators.
+It will be shown, that functions belonging to such spaces are candidates for counterexamples for the sampled STFT phase retrieval problem, that is, they give rise to a function $f$ and a function which will be denoted by $f_\times$, such that $f$ and $f_\times$ produce identical spectrogram samples on certain determined lattices in the time-frequency plane.
+In Section \ref{sec:noneq}, we investigate under which assumptions the functions $f$ and $f_\times$ are equivalent up to a global phase and prove a corresponding characterization.
+Sections \ref{sec:implications} -- \ref{univariate_case} are devoted to the proof of the main results of the article as stated in Section \ref{sec:contribution}.
+In addition, we provide a series of visualizations.